Mountain goat meat - a specialty in Ninh Binh

 Nem Chua Yen Mac – Yen Mac spring rolls

 Filial piety is a “spiritual heritage” and a standard measure of the spirit of the Vietnamese people.
 Not only part of people’s belief in ancestor worship, but as part of everyday life.
-This dish is believed to have originated from the filial piety of a daughter to her father, who was a former official in the Nguyễn court.
-Nem Chua Yên Mạc or Yen Mac fermented sour pork roll is said to symbolize in culinary form the essence of the filial piety of Vietnamese culture.
+According to tradition, a devoted daughter in Yên Mạc created Nem Chua Yên Mạc out of filial piety for her father, a former official in the Nguyễn court.
+The fermented sour pork roll is said to embody, in culinary form, the essence of filial piety – a core value in Vietnamese culture.

 The major component in Yen Mac fermented pork roll is of course, pork.
-Carefully selected pork-skin is processed then boiled.
-Cooled, it is then sliced into long strips before being combined with the pork meat itself and wrapped in guava and banana leaves The resultant packets are then fermented in a mixture of thính (ground roasted rice), pepper, salt, and garlic.
-The salt content, ground toasted rice, and the dryness, suppleness, and flexibility of the final product are used to determine if the result is a success.
+Chefs carefully select and process pork skin, then boil it.
+Once cooled, they slice it into long strips and combine it with pork meat, wrapping the mixture in guava and banana leaves.
+They then ferment the packets in a blend of thính (ground roasted rice), pepper, salt, and garlic.
+To judge the success of the final product, they evaluate its salt content, the texture of the toasted rice, and the dryness, suppleness, and flexibility of the rolls.

 Sundried Freshness

-Once the spring rolls are deemed acceptable, they are then placed outdoors to ferment for 1-6 days, depending on the outdoor temperature.
-The Yen Mac fermented sour roll will be served with garlic dipping sauce, chili and sugar, all wrapped in fig leaves.
+Once the chefs deem the spring rolls acceptable, they place them outdoors to ferment for 1 to 6 days, depending on the temperature.
+They serve the Yên Mạc fermented sour roll with garlic dipping sauce, chili, and sugar—all wrapped in fig leaves.
 The mild sour flavor of fermented pork, the soft chewy pork skin, the hot taste of chili combined with the taste of fish sauce is a rare treat as the number of people still willing and able to go through the laborious process and learn the secret skills grows fewer every year.
 If you get the chance, don’t ever pass over the famous Nem Chua Yen Mac !

 As our resident foody Grizz says “When combined with a cup or two of Kim Son rice wine – Nem Chua Yen Mac generates an exquisite, spicy flavor on the tip of the tongue.
 On the chilly rainy days of winter it brings the touch of nature ‘s “breath” and clears all the cares and anxieties in each person’s thoughts” Or maybe that is just the potent Kim Son rice wine!